House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Mental Floss)

-The prancing horse emblem of the Ferrari is as famous as most of the car designs.
+The prancing horse emblem of the Ferrari is as famous as the car.
 It is on every car sold and features prominently on the company’s Formula 1 cars.
-It came about when Enzo Ferrari, a war veteran himself, spoke to Count and Countess Baracca, parents of renowned World War I flying ace Francesco Baracca, who suggested he adopt the logo because it would bring him luck.
+It came about when Enzo Ferrari, a war veteran, spoke to Count and Countess Baracca, parents of renowned World War I flying ace Francesco Baracca, who suggested he adopt the logo because it would bring him luck.
 Nine years later, the emblem was added to Enzo’s Alfa Romeo.

 ferrari logo